kvnneff/node-list/Readme.md

 **nodes([element])**

 Creates an object listing all elements with NAME or ID attributes for easy lookup.
 If `element` is not given `document.body` will be searched instead.
-ID's take precedence over NAMEs if an element has both.

 Example
 ---
     <body>
         <div id="header"></div>
-            <button name="button"></button>
+            <button name="button" id="some-button"></button>
         <div id="footer"></div>
     </body>